adithyaj/sp18-midterm-pt2/README.md

 NAME: Hamdi Allam
 SSID: 3033254473

-NAME: Adithya Jaychandran
+NAME: Adithya Jayachandran
-SSID: <insert>
+SSID: 25964798

 We've already setup the infastructure for you.
 You just need to implement a couple of methods that will be used to 1) log events that we will generate by interacting with the truffle console, and 2) send ether to our multi-sig wallet contract using our local web3.